Josevilopez/geotab-challenge/README.md

 Steps:

  1) Create Geotab API object from supplied arguments and authenticate.
- 2) Get the odometer readings and gps position of each device and set a VehiculeData object, each minute
+ 2) Get the odometer readings and gps position of each device and set a VehiculeData object, each minute.
  3) Output the information to a CSV or XML file.
- 4) Ctrl + C to finish
+ 4) Ctrl + C to finish.

 ## Prerequisites